 Adding a node to the cluster

 You can seamlessly scale the size of a cluster to include a maximum of 32 nodes.
-When a NetScaler appliance is added to the cluster, the configurations from that appliance are cleared (by internally executing the clear ns config -extended command).
+When a Citrix ADC appliance is added to the cluster, the configurations from that appliance are cleared (by internally running the clear ns config -extended command).
 The SNIP addresses, MTU settings of the backplane interface, and all VLAN configurations (except the default VLAN and NSVLAN) are also cleared from the appliance.

 The cluster configurations are then synchronized on this node.
 There can be an intermittent drop in traffic while the synchronization is in progress.

-Before you add a NetScaler appliance to a cluster:
+Before you add a Citrix ADC appliance to a cluster:

 - Set up the backplane interface for the node.
 Check preceding topic.

-- Check if the licenses that are available on the appliance match those availabe on the configuration coordinator.
+- Check if the licenses that are available on the appliance match and are available on the configuration coordinator.
 The appliance is added only if the licenses match.

 - If you want the NSVLAN on the cluster, make sure that the NSVLAN is created on the appliance before it is added to the cluster.